Martin Villeneuve: Career

 Villeneuve began his career as a writer and graphic artist in 2002.
 He has created the comic book La voix du tonnerre (Les 400 coups, 2004), as well as the two graphic novels Mars et Avril (Sid Lee & la Pastèque, 2002-2006).
 In 2012, the feature film adaptation of Mars et Avril which Villeneuve wrote, directed and produced, was brought to the silver screen and released in Canada in Fall 2012.
 Mars et Avril toured in over 20 international festivals, starting with a world premiere at the 47th Karlovy Vary International Film Festival, Czech Republic, and received 10 nominations.
 Martin Villeneuve was nominated for Best Adapted Screenplay at the 2013 Canadian Screen Awards, and he also won an Imaging the Future Award at the Neuchâtel International Fantasy Film Festival in Switzerland.

 On February 27, 2013, Villeneuve gave a TED Talk about Mars et Avril.
 This event took place in Long Beach, California.
 Prior to his talk, the opening sequence of the movie was shown, as well as a three minutes overview of the steps leading from the green screen to the final images.
 Villeneuve's talk, "How I made an impossible film," was released on TED.com on June 7, 2013, and a month later was added to TED's movie magic list, notably featuring directors James Cameron and J. J. Abrams.
 His talk has been subtitled in 33 languages and viewed more than a million times.
 Since then, Mars et Avril has been sold to the U.S. and is available online.

-In 2014, Villeneuve made his acting debut in his short comedy film Imelda, in the role of his paternal grandmother, for which he won three awards, including the Union des Artistes’ Best Actor Award at the 12th Prends ça court !
+In 2014, Villeneuve made his acting debut in his short comedy film Imelda, in the role of his paternal grandmother, for which he won three awards, including the Union des Artistes' Best Actor Award at the 12th Prends ça court !
 Gala (2015).

-In 2016-2017, he directed the first episodes of the second season of Real Detective for Investigation Discovery Channel and Netflix.
+In 2016–2017, he directed the first episodes of the second season of Real Detective for Investigation Discovery Channel and Netflix.

-On August 3, 2020, a 14-minute documentary about filmmaker Martin Villeneuve was released online.
-Directed by Jean Benoit, it features interviews with stage director Robert Lepage, illustrator François Schuiten and filmmaker Denis Villeneuve.
+On August 3, 2020, a 14-minute documentary about Martin Villeneuve was released online.
+Directed by Jean Benoit, it features interviews with stage director Robert Lepage, illustrator François Schuiten, and filmmaker Denis Villeneuve.

 Martin Villeneuve shot two sequels to his short film Imelda, both released in fall 2020.
 Imelda 2: The Notary had its world premiere and opened the Quebec City Film Festival on September 16, 2020, and won the Cinémental Award for Best Canadian Short Film 2020.
 Imelda 3: Simone had its world premiere and opened the Festival du cinéma international en Abitibi-Témiscamingue on October 31, 2020, in front of a real audience despite the Covid crisis.